 We are the only awarding body that has a team of controlled assessment advisers who are subject experts and the best people to contact with any questions you might have about putting together controlled assessment tasks.
 We let schools and colleges know who their controlled assessment adviser is in the autumn term.
 If you don't know who your adviser is, please email the subject team who will be happy to help.

 Controlled assessment deadlines

 The deadline for submission of controlled assessment speaking and writing is 7 May each year.

 For GCSE French Speaking, a Candidate Record Form (CRF) must be completed for every student and attached to their work.
-We dispatch printed copies of the CRFs early in the academic year on the basis of estimated entries.
-Forms can also be downloaded from the Coursework and controlled assessment page.
+Forms can be downloaded from the list at the bottom of this page.